mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 The median household income in 2019 was \$68,703, according to [Census.gov](https://www.census.gov/library/publications/2020/demo/p60-270.html).
 Multiply this by 50 to get 3.43 million, which is smaller than some of the data we analyze in this post.

 #### 2. [Counting letter frequencies in a novel](#counting-letter-frequencies-in-a-novel)
 In earlier drafts of this post, I toyed around with generating the text for a "novel" myself.
-I looked at some [*lorem ipsum*](https://loremipsum.io/) Python packages, but they were a little inconsistent; I found the very funny [Bacon Ipsum API](https://baconipsum.com/json-api/) but didn't want to drown it with a request for 100,000 paragraphs.
-The code below generates a "novel" with 100,000 paragraphs ranging from 100 to 2000 characters.
+I looked at some [*lorem ipsum*](https://loremipsum.io/) Python packages, but they were a little inconsistent; I found the very funny [Bacon Ipsum API](https://baconipsum.com/json-api/) but didn't want to drown it with a request for thousands of paragraphs.
+The code below uses random strings to generates a "novel" 100,000 paragraphs long, or 8.6x _War and Peace_'s measely 11,000.
+Turns out writing a novel is way easier than I thought!

 {% include header-python.html %}
 ```python